Hospice care means comfort.

 Qualifications for hospice care include:

-• An expected life span of 6 months or less
+• A terminal diagnosis with an expected life span of six months or less.

-• A decision to cease all curative treatment
+• A decision to cease curative treatment and focus on comfort care.

 There may also be disease-specific qualifications for hospice care.
 Individuals with advanced cancer, heart disease or COPD may experience functional decline that indicates a failure of treatment.
 Symptoms such as nonresponse to treatment, significant weight loss, frequent infections, repeated hospitalizations or an increase in clinical markers related to disease progression may indicate a need for hospice or palliative care.